The purpose of this activity is to raise awareness of bias against Muslims.

 The objective of this activity is to help people better understand their own prejudices and to consider why some prejudices are acceptable and others are not.
 The activity was adapted from Crandall, Eshleman, and O’Brien (2002).

 The objective of this activity is to identify when stereotypes are present in advertisements.
 Students should leave the activity with a better awareness of stereotypes in advertising.

-The goal of these activities is to allow students to explore cross-cultural attitudes toward homosexuality while also allowing students to perspective take and sharpen their research and writing abilities.
-Before doing the the activity, instructors should make sure they are familiar with the World Values Survey online database (see link below).
+Before doing any of the activities, instructors should make sure they are familiar with the World Values Survey online database (see link below).